Rohan Murty

-Rohan Narayana Murty is a junior fellow at the Harvard Society of Fellows, founder of the Murty Classical Library of India and founder and chief technical officer of the digital transformation company Soroco, which specialises in automation using artificial intelligence sources.
+Rohan Narayana Murty is the founder of the Murty Classical Library of India, founder and CTO of the digital transformation company Soroco, and founder and CTO of Workfabric AI.
+He was the second computer scientist elected to the Harvard Society of Fellows in its nearly 100-year history, after Marvin Minsky.

 Background and personal life

 Murty is the son of N. R. Narayana Murthy, founder of Infosys, and his wife Sudha Murty, an engineer and author.
 Shrinivas Kulkarni, a professor of astrophysics and planetary science at California Institute of Technology, is his maternal uncle and is said to have been a major influence on Murty.
 Murty grew up with a passion for programming.
 He has an older sister, Akshata Murty, wife of former UK Prime Minister Rishi Sunak.

 Murty studied at the Bishop Cotton Boys' School in Bangalore.
 After completing his twelfth standard board exams, he moved to the US, where he obtained a BS degree in computer science from Cornell University in 2005.
 This was followed by a PhD in computer engineering from Harvard University, which he obtained in 2011.
 The subject of his thesis was opportunistic wireless networks, networks that work by continually seeking and using underused portions of the spectrum, and vacating them if any incumbent returns.
 His doctoral research was supported by a Siebel Scholars Fellowship and a Microsoft Research Fellowship.

 Rohan was briefly married to Lakshmi Venu (Srinivasan), daughter of Venu Srinivasan, chairman of TVS Motors, and of his wife, Mallika Srinivasan, CEO of TAFE.
 The wedding was held in June 2011; however, the couple separated in 2013 and were granted a divorce in October 2015.
 In December 2019, he married Aparna Krishnan, daughter of former Indian Navy officer K.R.
 Krishnan and his wife, Savithri Krishnan, a retired employee of SBI.